Common Injuries in Trucking Accidents

 Traumatic Brain Injury (TBI)

-TBIs are more severe and can result in permanent brain damage.
-These injuries might require surgery, long-term rehabilitation, and ongoing medical monitoring.
-The impact on the victim’s life can be profound, affecting their ability to work, maintain relationships, and perform daily activities.
+TBIs are more severe and can cause permanent brain damage.
+These injuries often require surgery, rehabilitation, and lifelong monitoring.

 Spinal Cord Injuries